PanelAlpha Documentation

 2. Check credentials and permissions:

-• S3: Verify bucket exists and IAM user has write permissions
+• S3: Verify the bucket exists and the IAM user has write permissions

-• SFTP: Ensure SSH key has correct permissions (600) and user can write to target directory
+• SFTP: Ensure the SSH key has correct permissions (600) and the user can write to the target directory

 3. Review connection settings: